 The visual motif of caged bluebirds is sadly pretty and fitting to the film’s themes of industrial exploitation and Edenic isolation.
 Yes, it’s an overused cliché, yet I find few things more soothing to the soul than a well-played cliché, particularly if it’s bird-related; and, again, the colorful Guava Island, directed by the semi-surrealist visionary Hiro Murai, has the potential to pull off the “caged songbird” trope with a fresh aesthetic, seen from a fresh perspective.

 However, once uncaged, the songbird isn’t simply free but wild, and wild nature does not abide by the simplistic Blue vs. Red, Love vs. War dualism proposed by this film.
-What of Purple, the pregnant, fleshy blend of Blue and Red?
-Or the War-like sadomasochistic pain-pleasures that augment Love with our inescapable Lust?
-(Or is Love an augmentation of Lust?)
-Guava Island attempts a compromise in Deni’s blue shirt + red shorts combo, signifying Deni as a sort of Love Warrior; yet, his platonic romance with Kofi and his passive heroism drastically lower the vibrancy of his colors.
+Funny enough, Guava Island attempts a compromise in Deni’s blue shirt + red shorts combo, signifying Deni as a sort of Love Warrior; yet, these elements seem to cancel, not enhance, each other.
+Hhis platonic romance with Kofi and his passive heroism drastically dampen the vibrancy of his colors.

 In short, I think Deni’s existential complaint is incomplete: even if we had the time and means, our inherent wilderness is too unstable to “live in paradise.”
 This truth is succinctly laid out in the first story of the first book of the Bible — or a more pertinent, contemporary allegory: in Killmonger’s provoked dissolution of Black Panther’s utopic Wakanda.

-By limiting its scope to a binary Us vs. Them moral template, Guava Island sweeps this truth under an otherwise meaningfully colorful aesthetic and a cheaply agreeable social comment on industrialism, pinning the aggression solely on them and not poor us, who had to pay roughly $500 per ticket to stick it to those greedy plutocrats at Coachella.
+By limiting its scope to a binary Us vs. Them moral template, Guava Island sweeps this truth under an otherwise meaningfully colorful aesthetic and a cheaply agreeable social comment on industrialism, pinning the aggression solely on them and not poor us, the music festival goers who just want to love music and snort molly and jerk off a couple strangers at Coachella.